-Limited benefits
+Limited Benefits

-Inpatient dental procedures
+Inpatient dental Procedures

 Hospitalization for certain dental procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure; the Plan will cover the hospitalization, but not the cost of the professional dental services.
-Conditions for which hospitalization would be covered include hemophilia and heart disease; the need for anesthesia, by itself, is not such a condition.
+Conditions for which hospitalization would be covered include hemophilia and heart disease, the need for anesthesia, by itself, is not such a condition.

-Acute inpatient detoxification
+Acute inpatient Detoxification

 Hospitalization for medical treatment of substance abuse is limited to emergency care, diagnosis, treatment of medical conditions, and medical management of withdrawal symptoms (acute detoxification) if the Plan doctor determines that outpatient management is not medically appropriate.
+See page 16 for non-medical substance abuse benefits.

-- Personal comfort items, such as telephone and television - Blood and blood derivatives, except that processing and administration are covered - Custodial care, rest cures, domiciliary or convalescent care - Inpatient hospice care
+- Personal comfort items, such as telephone and television - Blood and blood derivatives not replaced by the member - Custodial care, rest cures, domiciliary or convalescent care